2024 Solar Incentives Guide for Cookeville, TN - Tax Credits & Rebates

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
-You might have heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system costs (panels, labor, accessories and equipment), although the covered amount has fluctuated slightly over time between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed on a property you own after January 1, 2006, for you to claim the credit.
+The ITC initially covered 30% of all installation costs (panels, labor, accessories and equipment), although the covered amount has fluctuated over time between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-Your local Cookeville solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Your local Cookeville solar panel installer can provide you with more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these might include rebates, tax credits and more.
-These incentives might be distributed by the Tennessee government, or by your county or municipality.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these might include tax credits, rebates and more.
+These incentives may be distributed by your county or municipality, or by the Tennessee government.
 Some are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Cookeville